Wide Reads

 — Montaigne

-Context: Explaining why harsh punishment for hopeless resistance is necessary
+Context: Why hopeless resistance is punished

 In Today's Words:

-"hanged every man he found within it for their labour"
+"hanged every man he found within it for their labour."

 — Montaigne